awsdocs/aws-control-tower-guide/doc_source/using-aws-with-cloudshell.md

 # Using AWS CloudShell to work with AWS Control Tower<a name="using-aws-with-cloudshell"></a>

-AWS CloudShell is a browser\-based, pre\-authenticated shell that you can launch directly from the AWS Management Console\.
+AWS CloudShell is an AWS service that facilitates working in the AWS CLI — it's a browser\-based, pre\-authenticated shell that you can launch directly from the AWS Management Console\.
 There's no need to download or install command line tools\.
 You can run AWS CLI commands for AWS Control Tower and other AWS services from your preferred shell \(Bash, PowerShell or Z shell\)\.

 When you [launch AWS CloudShell from the AWS Management Console](https://docs.aws.amazon.com/cloudshell/latest/userguide/working-with-cloudshell.html#launch-options), the AWS credentials you used to sign in to the console are available in a new shell session\.
 You can skip entering your configuring credentials when you interact with AWS Control Tower and other AWS services, and you'll be using AWS CLI version 2, which is pre\-installed on the shell's compute environment\.You're pre\-authenticated with AWS CloudShell\.